 Lloyds Bank Reviews and Ratings

 Which? gives Lloyds Bank a 69% Which?
 Customer Score in a ranking of the major business banks.
-Which? rates Lloyds 5/5 for mobile banking, 4/5 for customer service and online banking, 3/5 for transparency of charges, complaints handling, service in branch, and telephone banking.
+Which? rates Lloyds 4/5 for online banking and mobile app, and 3/5 for customer service, communication, transparency of charges, complaint handling, service in branch and telephone banking.

 Lloyds won Moneyfacts Business Startup Bank of the Year in 2015.

 - Range of finance products with fixed and flexible repayment terms.